erhagoose/notion-email/README.md

-# Sample Integration: Notion to Email
+# Notion Integration: Page Email

 <img src="https://dev.notion.so/front-static/external/readme/images/notion-email-example@2x.png" alt="drawing" width="500"/>

 ## About the Integration

-This Notion integration sends an email whenever the Status of a page in a database is updated.
+This Notion integration sends an email for our pages.
+Only intented for Erha & Goose.

 ## Running Locally